-6.3J.3.5
+6.3J.3.5 PUSCH-PUCCH and PUSCH-SRS time masks for ATG

+No test case details are specified.
+Current test procedures for time masks are based on power measurement in relatively long period compared with transient period.
+For time masks between 2 active time slots with different power level, the test procedure can’t provide enough resolution to identify non-conformant UEs.
+Therefore the minimum requirement is not testable.

 6.3J.3.6 Transmit power time mask for consecutive slot or long subslot transmission and short subslot transmission boundaries for ATG

 No test case details are specified.
 Current test procedures for time masks are based on power measurement in relatively long period compared with transient period.
 For time masks between 2 active time slots with different power level, the test procedure can’t provide enough resolution to identify non-conformant UEs.
 Therefore the minimum requirement is not testable.